jlan84/cross-validation-assignment/pair.md

 for idx, (train, test) in enumerate(kf.split(X_train)):
     # Split into train and test
     ...
-    # Standardize data.
+    # Standardize data, fit on training set, transform training and test.
     ...
-    # Fit ridge regression to training data
+    # Fit ridge regression to training data.
     ...
-    # Make predictions
+    # Make predictions.
     ...
-    # Calclate MSE
+    # Calclate MSE.
     ...
-    # Record the MSE in a numpy array
+    # Record the MSE in a numpy array.
     ...
 ```